Benjababe/ParkerAppDev/README.md

 flutter clean
 ```

+## Android Prerequisites
+If you're using an Android emulator to run the program, ensure that Google Play Services is installed else the Google Maps API won't work.

 ## Starting on the Project
 The project starts from the lib/main.dart file under its main() function.
 Try to keep each "screen" as its own separate .dart file and import them when needed.